telmoanastacio/spring-food/README.md

 --header 'Content-Type: application/x-www-form-urlencoded' \
 --data-urlencode '_csrf=[take this token from index.html]'

--delete account processing: @POST localhost:8081/delete-account (must be logged in first - very basic mechanism)
+-delete account processing: @POST localhost:8081/delete-account (must be logged in first - only "ADMIN" role can delete other accounts)

 example request: